e5LA/realworld-java-solutions/README.md

 # RealWorld Java Systems

-A curated collection of **production-inspired Java systems** demonstrating real-world use cases, architectural patterns, and processing strategies — beyond simple CRUD.
+A practical set of **production-inspired Java projects** showing how to handle real-world use cases, architecture patterns, and processing logic — beyond simple CRUD

 Each system is **self-contained** and built using modern Java tooling, covering patterns like: